 Method Medicare - Contact Information CALL 1-800-MEDICARE, or 1-800-633-4227 Calls to this number are free.
-24 hours a day, 7 days a week.
-TTY 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+24 hours a day, 7 days a week. ТТҮ 1-877-486-2048 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-WEBSITE https://www.medicare.gov This is the official government website for Medicare.
-It gives you up-to-date information about Medicare and current Medicare issues.
+WEBSITE www.medicare.gov This is the official government website for Medicare.
+It gives you up-to- date information about Medicare and current Medicare issues.
 It also has information about hospitals, nursing homes, physicians, home health agencies, and dialysis facilities.
 It includes booklets you can print directly from your computer.
 You can also find Medicare contacts in your state.
 The Medicare website also has detailed information about your Medicare eligibility and enrollment options with the following tools: Medicare Eligibility Tool: Provides Medicare eligibility status information.
 Medicare Plan Finder: Provides personalized information about available Medicare prescription drug plans, Medicare health plans, and Medigap (Medicare Supplement Insurance) policies in your area.
 These tools provide an estimate of what your out-of-pocket costs might be in different Medicare plans.
-You can also use the website to tell Medicare about any complaints you have about MedMutual Advantage Preferred PPO: • Tell Medicare about your complaint: You can submit a complaint about MedMutual Advantage Preferred PPO directly to Medicare.
-To submit a complaint to Medicare, go to https://www.medicare.gov/MedicareComplaintForm/home.aspx.
+You can also use the website to tell Medicare about any complaints you have about MedMutual Advantage Select PPO: Tell Medicare about your complaint: You can submit a complaint about MedMutual Advantage Select PPO directly to Medicare.